VACUMM/sonat/doc/source/conv.rst

 Model files
 ===========

-All files must be by default in netcdf file format and CF compliant.
+All files must be by default in netcdf format and CF compliant.

 .. _conv.mode.mod: